 MuseScore provides some pretty cool tools to help musicians practice each of these arrangements.
 You can listen to a midi recording of the piece (with each bar being highlighted as it is played), a piano keyboard that shows the keys being played along with the recording, and a metronome.
 Unfortunately, some of these features are only accessible with their "Pro Membership."
 As of this article publishing, the membership fee is $49 USD a year.

-With 2,117 pieces, this archive isn't the most extensive, but it does have a good mix of musical genres available for download.
+With 2,117 pieces, the MutopiaProject isn't the most extensive, but it does have a good mix of musical genres available for download.
 All of which are public domain or under creative commons license, so you can do whatever you want with the music.
 Their files are available in several file formats (pdf, ps, mid, and ly)

 Many of the free music sites we've covered feature orchestral, small ensemble, or solo instrumental music.
-This site focuses on wind band music making it a tremendous resource for band directors.
+BandMusicPDF focuses on wind band music making it a tremendous resource for band directors and band students.
 As of this writing, their library has just short of 3,700 pieces available.

 Some other features band directors will appreciate are the inclusion of the piece's grade level, notation of which parts are missing, date, and genre.